Slavery in Latin America: Slavery in practice

-Over 70 per cent of slaves in Latin America worked on sugar cane plantations due to the importance of this crop to the economies there at the time.
-Slaves also worked in the production of tobacco, rice, cotton, fruit, corn and other commodities.
+Over 70 percent of slaves in Latin America worked on sugar cane plantations due to the importance of this crop to the economies there at the time.
+Slaves also worked in the production of tobacco, rice, cotton, fruit, corn, and other commodities.
 The majority of slaves brought to the Americas from Africa were men due to the fact plantation owners needed strength for the physical labor that was done in the fields.
 However, women were brought to the Caribbean islands to provide labor as well.
-Female slaves were often responsible for cutting cane, fertilizing plants, feeding cane stalks in mill grinders, tending garden vegetables and looking after children.
+Female slaves were often responsible for cutting cane, fertilizing plants, feeding cane stalks in mill grinders, tending garden vegetables, and looking after children.
 Men cut cane and worked in mills.
 They also worked as carpenters, blacksmiths, drivers, etc. In some cases, they were even part of the plantation's militia.

 Notably, despite mining's immense importance to the colonial economy, African slaves were rarely forced to work in the mines.
 This was partially due to the glut of Indians, both enslaved and free, who were available to work in the mines.
-Through practices such as encomienda, the repartimento and mita labor drafts and later, wage labor, Spanish colonial authorities were able to compel Indians to participate in the backbreaking labor of the silver mines.
+Through practices such as encomienda, the repartimento and mita labor drafts, and later, wage labor, Spanish colonial authorities were able to compel Indians to participate in the backbreaking labor of the silver mines.
 Specifically because of how labor-intensive and dangerous mining was, it would not have been nearly as profitable for Spanish elites to have forced enslaved Africans to work in the mines.
 If an Indian were killed or injured and no longer able to work they could be replaced by another Indian without any cost to the mine owners.
 However, if a slave were killed, or injured and thereby no longer able to work, that would represent a loss of capital to the slaveholder.

 Slavery and the Catholic Church

 Slavery was part of the indigenous cultures much before the landfall of the Europeans in America.
-After the Europeans made landfall in America in 1492, Ferdinand and Isabella saw that, if Spain did not receive from the Pope in regard to the American "Indies" the same authority and permissions that Portugal had received in regard of West Africa, then Spain would be at a disadvantage in making use of her newly discovered territories.
-Accordingly, Pope Alexander VI was approached and already on 3 May 1493 he issued two bulls on the same day in both of which he extended the identical favors, permissions, etc. granted to the Monarchy of Portugal in respect of West Africa to the Monarchy of Spain in respect of America.....and to reduce their persons into perpetual slavery...wherever they may be.
+After Columbus made landfall in America in 1492, the Spanish monarchs Ferdinand II and Isabella I asked Pope Alexander VI to grant Spain the same authority over the American "Indies" that Portugal had over West Africa, so Spain would not be at a disadvantage in making use of her newly discovered territories.
+He did so in two bulls issued on 3 May 1493.
+The bulls included authority "...to invade, search out, capture, and subjugate ... any ... unbelievers ... wherever they may be ... and to reduce their persons into perpetual slavery..."